python-jsonschema/jsonschema/docs/validate.rst

         New checkers can be added and removed either per-instance or globally for all checkers using the :meth:`FormatChecker.checks` or :meth:`FormatChecker.cls_checks` decorators respectively.

+    .. method:: cls_checks(format)

+        Register a decorated function as *globally* validating a new format.

+        Any instance created after this function is called will pick up the supplied checker.

+        :argument str format: the format that the decorated function will check

 There are a number of default checkers that :class:`FormatChecker`\s know how